 VANAP Nurse Scholars

-To be considered for this recognition, students must be a natural born or naturalized American citizen and agree to complete up to three clinical rotations at the VA Connecticut Health System (geriatrics, mental health, medical surgical nursing 1 and/or 2, public health, and transition to practice course (capstone) as available.
-Interested students will submit a completed application along with a 300-word essay describing their interest in becoming a VANAP Nurse Scholar beginning in the fall semester of their sophomore year thru 1st semester of Junior Year.
+To be considered for this recognition, students must be a natural born or naturalized American citizen and agree to complete up to three clinical rotations at the VA Connecticut Health System — geriatrics, mental health, medical surgical nursing 1 and/or 2, public health, or transition to practice course (capstone) — as available.
+Interested students will submit a completed application along with a 300-word essay describing their interest in becoming a VANAP Nurse Scholar beginning in the fall semester of their sophomore year through first semester of junior year.
+For any question contact Janina Gilo-Tomkins.

 VANAP Scholar Application